 Mid-term and long-term incentives to employees are issued under Celestica's Long-Term Incentive Plan (the "LTIP"), which allows Celestica to satisfy its obligations by issuing shares from treasury, acquiring shares in the market or paying cash.
 Incentives are also issued under the Celestica Share Unit Plan (the "CSUP"), which provides for the issuance of RSUs and PSUs in the same manner as provided in the LTIP, except that Celestica may not issue shares from treasury to satisfy its obligations under the CSUP.
 In determining the number of equity grants to be made in a given year, Celestica targets a maximum level for both burn rate and overhang after taking into account competitive practice with reference to a comparison group that includes its direct competitors.
 "Burn rate" refers to the number of shares reserved for issuance under equity plans in a given year relative to the total number of shares outstanding.
-"Overhang" refers to the total number of shares outstanding.
+"Overhang" refers to the total number of shares reserved for issuance under equity plans at any given time relative to the total number of shares outstanding.
 Celestica is taking measurers to lower the overhang and burn rate and has considerably reduced the number of stock option grants it now awards.
 In 2005, Celestica amended the LTIP to provide that the number of grants awarded under the plan in any given year cannot exceed 1.2% of the total number of shares outstanding.